tessgi/TessGiWebsite/content/pages/the-mission/extended.md

 ## Data Products

-In Cycles 3 and 4 the following data products were produced, these are slightly different to those produced in the primary mission.
+In Cycles 3 and 4, the following data products were produced, these are slightly different to those of the primary mission.

 * 2-minute cadence data for a select number of targets.
 * 20-second cadence data for a select number of targets.
 * 10-minute full frame images instead of 30-minute.

 The 20-second cadence mode was allotted to ~600 targets per sector.
-There was roughly a times increase in the number of 2-minute cadenced targets in the GI program compared to the prime mission, that is ~15,000 target slots in each sector.
+There was roughly a X times increase in the number of 2-minute cadenced targets in the GI program compared to the prime mission, that is ~15,000 target slots in each sector.

 ##Proposal categories

 With the extension of the mission, TESS became a Guest Investigator driven experiment, with >80% of the time dedicated to GI proposals.

-In Cycle 3 a new Key-Project proposal category was made available.
-These are programs that will had a maximum duration of 27 months and covered Cycle 3 and 4.
+In Cycle 3, a new Key-Project proposal category was made available.
+These are programs that had a maximum duration of 27 months and covered Cycle 3 and 4.
 They were large programs intended to have a significant scientific output.

-In Cycle 4 a new Mini proposal category was made available.
-There programs required minimal resources, up to 50 20-second cadence targets and 1,000 2-minute cadence targets.
+In Cycle 4, a new Mini proposal category was made available.
+These programs required minimal resources, up to 50 20-second cadence targets and 1,000 2-minute cadence targets.
 Proposals in this category were not eligible for funding.

 No Key projects were solicited in Cycle 4.

 ## Extended mission results

-Cycle 3 received 150 proposal, with those selected covering a broad range of topics, from studies of comets in our own Solar System to searching for the counterparts of gamma-ray bursts.
+Cycle 3 received 150 proposals, with those selected covering a broad range of topics, from studies of comets in our own Solar System to searching for the counterparts of gamma-ray bursts.
 The full list of Cycle 3 proposals can be found on our [selection page](https://heasarc.gsfc.nasa.gov/docs/tess/approved-programs.html#cycle-3).

 The Cycle 4 review was in March, with 146 proposals submitted.
-Of these proposals 12 were large, 110 small, and 24 mini - our most recent proposal category.
+Of these proposals, 12 were large, 110 small, and 24 mini - our most recent proposal category.
 These 146 proposals were split into one of four fields: Exoplanet (33), Stellar Astrophysics (62), Accretion and Extragalactic (19), and Ground-based Focused (32).
 The proposals were then assessed by one of seven panels.

-In total 62 proposals were accepted with the following breakdown:
+In total, 62 proposals were accepted with the following breakdown:

 <div class="panel panel-primary">
   <div class="panel-heading">